 Valuing what is unique about West Newton Hill

-The importance of the architectural resources on West Newton Hill has been recognized; more than 100 buildings are on the National Register of Historic Places, either within clusters or individually listed.
-More than 100 other buildings have been documented previously and inventoried as historic and cultural resources with the Mass Historical Commission.
+The importance of the architectural resources on West Newton Hill has been recognized; more than 100 buildings are on the National Register of Historic Places, either within clusters or individually listed, and several hundred others have been inventoried as historic and cultural resources with the Mass Historical Commission.
 Many homes have historic house markers provided through the research conducted by Historic Newton at the Jackson Homestead.
+A group of over 30 volunteers completed an in-depth study to document the history and architecture of West Newton Hill in January 2017, available on the LEARN tab on this website.

 Examples of Architectural Features of Historic Homes